chanb/MeLeCaR/README.md

 ## Supervised Learning Approach

-- GRU Model with sequence length of 5
+We formulate this problem as a multi-label binary-class classification.
+Due to the nature of the problem, we decide to use GRU model with sequence length of 5.

 `reptile.py` is a meta-learning algorithm that optimizes for a good initialization for the model.
+The performance has not been tested yet.

 ## Reinforcement Learning Approach